ONSgeo/HexMapping/README.md

 ### Complex archipelagos

-The program also works with highly complex and regionally differentiated geographies such as Indonesia.
+The program works well with highly complex and regionally differentiated geographies such as Indonesia.

 Here, 270 Kabupaten or ‘regencies’ are distributed across a huge number of islands.
 There is considerable variation in size, generally being large on the islands of Borneo and New Guinea, but tiny on the densely inhabited island of Java.
 This is a classic example of the shortcomings of choropleth mapping.
 In terms of mapping socio-economic data at this administrative level, Java will always be disadvantaged.